fabianmoss/gamuth/docs/source/_build/html/_sources/2_scales_modes.rst.txt

 what we can model using the approch established in the earlier chapter: a formal description of tonal relations.

+.. note:: Disclaimer

+   For most of the music cultures discussed below,
+   I am not an expert but rely on the sources that I cite.
+   If you find any errors or misinterpretations on my behalf, please let me know so that I can correct them.

 :cite:t:`Powers2001_Mode`

 Indian classical music